stdwal/stdwal.github.io/source/_posts/the-most-merciful.md

 tags: life
 ---

-He who has a strong enough why can bear almost any how.
+He who has a strong enough why can bear almost any how.         ----Friedrich Nietzsche
-                                                        —————Friedrich Nietzsche

 <!--more-->